- Eleusinian (adj.)

 - ellipse (n.)

 - 1753, from French ellipse (17c.), from Latin ellipsis "ellipse," also, "a falling short, deficit," from Greek elleipsis (see ellipsis).
 So called because the conic section of the cutting plane makes a smaller angle with the base than does the side of the cone, hence, a "falling short."
 The Greek word was first applied by Apollonius of Perga (3c.
-B.C.E.). to the curve which had been previously called the section of the acute-angled cone, but it had previously been technically applied to a rectangle one of whose sides coincides with a part of a given line (Euclid, VI.
+B.C.E.). to the curve which previously had been called the section of the acute-angled cone, but the word earlier had been technically applied to a rectangle one of whose sides coincides with a part of a given line (Euclid, VI.
 27).

 - ellipsis (n.)

-- 1560s, "an ellipse," from Latin ellipsis, from Greek elleipsis "a falling short, defect, ellipse," from elleipein "to fall short, leave out," from en- "in" + leipein "to leave" (see relinquish).
-Grammatical sense first recorded 1610s.
+- 1560s, "an ellipse," from Latin ellipsis, from Greek elleipsis "a falling short, defect, ellipse in grammar," noun of action from elleipein "to fall short, leave out," from en- "in" (see en- (1)) + leipein "to leave" (see relinquish).
+Grammatical sense in English first recorded 1610s.
+Related: Elipticity.

 - ellipsoid (n.)